How to format a Java double with printf example

 Java double printf function explained

-There are two key takeaways from this Java printf example for decimal places:
+There are three key takeaways from this Java printf

-- The decimal and number after the % specify the number of decimals to print
+specifier works with both double and float values. - The decimal and number after the % specify the number of decimals to print.

-- A comma after the % sign adds a grouping separator for large numbers
+- A comma after the % sign adds a grouping separator for large numbers.

 Is the Java printf specifier %f or %d for floating-point doubles?

-Both %d and %f are valid when used with the Java printf function.
-However, only %f is intended for use with floating point values like floats and doubles.
+is intended for use with floating point values such as floats and doubles.

 Java double printf syntax